-The risk management conclusion is to permit the enzyme phospholipase A1 (EC 3.1.1.32) sourced from GM A. niger containing the phospholipase A1 gene from E. leycettana (basionym T. leycettanus), for use as a food processing aid.
+The risk management conclusion is to permit glucoamylase (E.C.
+3.2.1.3) sourced from a GM strain of A. niger as a processing aid for use in the manufacture of bakery products; brewing; and starch processing for the production of starch hydrolysates, including glucose syrups.
+This organism contains the glucoamylase gene from P. oxalicum.
 The enzyme will be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
-The technological purpose of this enzyme would be use as a processing aid in the degumming of vegetable oils.
-The maximum level at which the enzyme may be present in the food will be an amount consistent with GMP.
+The technological purpose of this enzyme will be to use as a processing aid in the manufacture of bakery products; brewing; and starch processing for the production of starch hydrolysates, including glucose syrups.
+The maximum permitted level or amount of the enzyme that may be present in the food will have to be consistent with GMP.
 The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code will also provide the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.